-On this family estate established in 1947, the Brusset family has managed to combine the "savoir faire" of traditional winemaking with the new techniques introduced by each generation.
+On this family-owned estate, established in 1947, the Brusset family has managed to combine the savoir-faire of traditional winemaking with the new techniques introduced by each generation.
 The founder, André Brusset (1910-1999), his son Daniel, and his grand-son Laurent : three wine-growers and wine-makers with a variety of experiences have all contributed to the distinctive character of the Domaine Brusset, where three complementary generations together have achieved the best results.
 Domaine Brusset is located in the heart of the southern Côtes-du-Rhône valley vineyards, at Cairanne.

 This wine is made using traditional methods.
 The grapes are destalked and each grape variety is vinifed separately.
 Fermentation is carried out in vats for 20 days.
 The wine is allowed to mature for 10 months, with 70 % in vats and 30 % in 3 or 4 year-old barrels.

 Grenache 60%, Syrah 20%, Mourvedre 15%, Cinsault 5%.